 What Is Employer Group Health Insurance?

-For employers the benefits of employer group health insurance plans are employee appreciation, security, and productivity.
+For companies, the benefits of employer group health insurance plans are employee appreciation, security, and increased productivity.

 Are employers required to offer group medical insurance?